arafat-ahmed-dev/arafat-ahmed-dev/README.md

 ###

-- 🌱 I’m currently kearning how to make optimize in my project**
+- 🌱 I’m currently learning how to make optimize in my project**

 - 📫 How to reach me **arafatahmedshlbd194@gmail.com**